Umhlanga (The Reed Dance)

 - produce solidarity by working together.

-The royal family appoints a commoner maiden to be “induna” (captain) of the girls and she announces over the radio the dates of the ceremony.
+The royal family appoints a commoner maiden to be “Indvuna” (captain) of the girls and she announces over the national radio dates of the ceremony.
 She will be an expert dancer and knowledgeable on royal protocol.
 One of the King’s daughters will be her counterpart.

 Day 2: The girls are separated into two groups, the older (about 14 to 22 years) and the younger (about 8 to 13).
 In the afternoon, they march, in their local groups, to the reed-beds, with their supervisors.
 The older girls often go to Mphisi Farm (about 40 kilometres) while the younger girls usually go to Bhamsakhe near Malkerns (about 10 kilometres).
 The girls reach the vicinity of the reeds in darkness, and sleep in tents.
 Formerly the local people would have accommodated them in their homesteads.